-Our unlimited wants are continually colliding with the limits of our resources, forcing us to pick some activities and to reject others.
-Scarcity2 is the condition of having to choose among alternatives.
-A scarce good 3 is one for which the choice of one alternative requires that another be given up.

-- A social science that examines how people choose among the alternatives available to them. - 2.
+- Our unlimited wants are continually colliding with the limits of our resources, forcing us to pick some activities and to reject others.
+Scarcity is the condition of - 1.
+A social science that examines how people choose among the alternatives available to them. - 2.
 The condition of having to choose among alternatives.